 v.
 An applicant without regular-rank faculty/academic appointment pledged by the AMC/medical school can be considered, if the PHI demonstrates that there is existing framework and governance that allow sustained research career / opportunities available to the applicant, as well as the availability of a conducive and facilitation structure where high quality research can be undertaken.
+99

-- Two-stage review process comprising an expert review stage followed by a collective review by the local CIA panel. - Applicants may be invited for interview by the local CIA panel. - The review process will take about 6 months after the application closes.
+- Applications are reviewed by the CIA review panel and local experts. - All eligible applicants will be invited for interview and provide their rebuttal during their presentations at the review panel meeting. - The review process will take about 4 to 5 months after the application closes.